ChhikaraBRUH/next-api-collection/README.md

-# Next.js API Documentation Generator
+# Next.js to Postman API Collection Generator

 This is a simple API documentation generator for Next.js applications.
 It generates a Postman collection from your Next.js API routes.